-In Section 6.10, we run experiments to evaluate how sensitive adaptive LSH is to the cost model: we manually add noise to the model's cost estimations and measure how the execution time changes.
+In Appendix E.2, we run experiments to evaluate how sensitive adaptive LSH is to the cost model: we manually add noise to the model's cost estimations and measure how the execution time changes.
+Algorithm 1 gives the detailed description of the process outlined in Section 2.3.